Motion interpolation: Video editing software

 Some video editing software and plugins offer motion interpolation effects to enhance digitally-slowed video.
 FFmpeg is a free software non-interactive tool with such functionality.
 Adobe After Effects has this in a feature called "Pixel Motion".
+AI software company Topaz Labs produces Video AI, a video upscaling application with motion interpolation.
 The effects plugin "Twixtor" is available for most major video editing suites, and offers similar functionality.

-Virtual reality

-On October 6, 2016, Oculus VR announced that it would enable the use of motion interpolation on the Oculus Rift virtual reality headset, via the implementation of features such as Asynchronous SpaceWarp and Asynchronous TimeWarp.
-This allowed the device to be used on computers whose specifications are not high enough to render to the headset at 90 frames per second.